aario/spotify-downloader/README.md

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/spotDL/spotify-downloader/blob/master/LICENSE)

+A quick and dirty hack to use the latest youtube-dl instead!

+To run you need to have docker installed.
+Then simply run `run-spotdl` script with whatever parameter you want to give to the actual `spotdl`.

 ⚠ Interested Contributors, please read our [contributing Guidelines](CONTRIBUTING.md) first.

 ⚠ We are dropping active development of spotDL v2.
 No focused efforts will be made to resolve v2